Lego6245/sms.bingo/_posts/blog/patch4-0.md

 ### Mini-Boss Shines

 Shines that count as a “Mini-Boss” are: **Bianco 1, Gelato 2, Pianta 1, Pianta 4, Pinna 4, and Pinna 5**.
 We wanted to provide a goal that provides synergy between Pianta and other worlds, something that is quite difficult as Pianta is a void-world.
 All of these episodes involve creatures that spawn shines, which was the criteria for inclusion.
-Notibly absent is Airstrip, which is ignored due to it being a required shine.
+Notably absent is Airstrip, which is ignored due to it being a required shine.

 ### Jumpless

 Previously in the format and removed due to complexity, the meta has evolved such that inclusion of jumpless goals can help provide some much needed "challenge" style shine representation.
-"Jumpless" uses the Super Mario Oddyssey definition, banning specifically the pressing of the "A" button while standing or running to give Mario vertical height.
+"Jumpless" uses the Super Mario Odyssey definition, banning specifically the pressing of the "A" button while standing or running to give Mario vertical height.
 This includes regular jumps, double and triple jumps, spinjumps, sideflips, and backflips.
 Use of the hover nozzle, wall kicks, glitchy wall kicks, and roll-outs are acceptable.

 ## New / Returning Goals